ben-eb/eslint-config-cssnano/README.md

 ## Flow

-To use the Flow configuration, you must install the following plugin on top of the default dependencies;
+To use the Flow configuration, you must install the following plugins on top of the default dependencies;

 ```
-npm install eslint-plugin-flowtype
+npm install eslint-plugin-flow-vars eslint-plugin-flowtype --save-dev
 ```

 Then in `package.json`;